 - If married or an RDP and filing a separate tax return, you and your spouse/RDP must either both itemize your deductions (even if the itemized deductions of one spouse/RDP are less than the standard deduction) or both take the standard deduction. - Also, if someone else can claim you as a dependent, claim the greater of the standard deduction or your itemized deductions.
-See the instructions for "California Standard Deduction Worksheet for Dependents" within the Form 540 Personal Income Tax Booklet to figure your standard deduction.
+See the instructions for "California Standard Deduction Worksheet for Dependents" within 540 Booklet to figure your standard deduction.

 Itemized Deductions Worksheet

-Amount from Schedule CA (540), Part II, line 28 Add the amounts on federal Schedule A (Form 1040) line 4, line 9, and line 15 plus any gambling losses included on line 16, if applicable ,
+1 Amount from Schedule CA (540), Part II, line 28 Add the amounts on federal Schedule A (Form 1040), line 4, line 9, and line 15 plus any gambling losses included on line 16, if applicable

-3. Subtract line 2 from line 1 .
-3
+Subtract line 2 from line 1.
+If the result is zero, STOP.
+Enter the amount from line 1 on Schedule CA (540), Part II, line 29.
+Multiply line 3 by 80% (.80) 3

-5. Amount from Form 540, line 13
+Amount from Form 540, line 13

-6. Enter the amount from line 29 instructions for your
+6. Enter the amount from line 29 instructions for your filing status.

-filing status .
 6

-7. Subtract line 6 from line 5 .
-7
+7. Subtract line 6 from line 5

-8. Multiply line 7 by 6% (.06) .
-8
+Multiply line 7 by 6% (.06) 8

-9. Compare line 4 and line 8.
-Enter the smaller

 amount here

-10. Total itemized deductions.
-Subtract line 9 from line 1 Enter here and on Schedule CA (540), Part II, line 29. •
+Part II, line 29 10